 9. The Tufted Titmouse

-You will find them in shrubs, parks, and mixed woods.
+You will find the Tufted Titmouse in shrubs, parks, and mixed woods.
 They are extremely cute when they puff up their feathers!
 The titmouse is friendly and curious, often seen on window ledges peeking into homes to see what’s going on!
 Their preferred nesting site is in the holes of trees.
 Often, holes left behind by woodpeckers become nesting sites for the Tufted Titmouse.

 10. The Purple Finch